thepanlab/Supercomputing_Instructions/Use_jupyter_notebook.md

 In Putty:

 It would be necessary to configurate a tunnel.
 Go to *Connection/SSH/Tunnels*.
-If you didn't specify a node, you could use the command `squeue`.
+If you didn't specify a node, you could use the command `squeue` or see the output file (`jupyter_notebook_number.log`).
 For instance, with node 660 and port 8893, fill the options in this way, then press **Add**.

 ![Putty_setup](Use_jupyter_notebook/Putty_setup.png "Create tunnel")